 1. Water Table.
 Add a water table for the birds and insects to drink from.

 2. Become a wildlife gardener.
 Let your daisies and dandelions grow, including your grass verge for an extra few weeks the bees will love you for it.
 Sometimes this may be the only food source for a kilometre or so.
-If you have the space, create a wild garden and let your some of your vegetables and flowers go to seed.
-These flowers attract heaps of bees and you can keep some seeds for next year as well as sharing them with the birds.
-Last summer I noticed hundreds arrive as soon as the sun came up in the morning, I had two large areas where I had let spring onions, poppies and Nasturtium go to flower.
+If you have space, create a wild garden and let some of your vegetables and flowers go to seed.
+These flowers attract heaps of bees, and you can keep some seeds for next year as well as sharing them with the birds.
+Last summer I noticed hundreds arrive as soon as the sun came up in the morning, I had two large areas where I had let spring onions, poppies, and Nasturtium goes to flower.
 It was an enjoyable sight watching the bees pop in and out of every flower.

 4. Plant Milkweed/Swan Plants.
-The Swan plant is the host plant to the caterpillar.
-Without Swan plants Monarch butterflies cannot lay their eggs, and caterpillars starve.
-During early spring plant as many as you can… sprinkle the seeds in a tray and transplant once the seedlings are established.
+The swan plant is the host plant to the caterpillar.
+Without Swan plants, Monarch butterflies cannot lay their eggs, and caterpillars starve.
+During early spring, plant as many as you can… sprinkle the seeds in a tray, and transplant once the seedlings are established.
 You will be pleased you planted so many and will have enough food for your hungry caterpillars over the peak summer months.
-Also plant swan plants at your local community gardens, businesses or schools.
-Wouldn’t it be amazing if every school had their own pollinator garden?
+Also plant swan plants at your local community gardens, businesses, or schools.
+Wouldn’t it be amazing if every school had its own pollinator garden?

-5. Avoid harmful fertilisers and pesticides.
-Even though some say they are insect friendly, double check the label.
+5. Avoid harmful fertilizers and pesticides.
+Even though some say they are insect-friendly, double-check the label.
 Using any pesticides changes the natural balance of your soil.

-7. Shop at your local farmers market.
-There are more farmers market than ever before around, here you can purchase organic fresh fruit and vegetables, whilst supporting your local community by buying local.
+7. Shop at your local farmers’ market.
+There are more farmers’ markets than ever before around, here you can purchase organic fresh fruit and vegetables, whilst supporting your local community by buying locally.

 9. Order a honey hive for your property, if you have room.
 Contact a local bee keeper and you can have the hive on your property as well as a few jars of honey each year.
-If your in NZ you can hire a bee hive, that way you can relax knowing your flowers and fruit trees will be pollinated. find out more http://kiwibees.co.nz/ or google to find a local company in your area.
+If you’re in NZ you can hire a beehive, that way you can relax knowing your flowers and fruit trees will be pollinated.
+Find out more http://kiwibees.co.nz/ or Google to find a local company in your area.